Opinion | Hong Kong’s economic transparency looks to be the next victim of Chinese authoritarianism

 Currently, the registry permits a search for residential addresses and full identification numbers of directors of Hong Kong companies.
 Under changes proposed March 30 by Hong Kong Chief Executive Carrie Lam, who reports to Beijing, the government plans to show only partial identification numbers and correspondence addresses, and in a later phase, companies will be able to keep all the information private.

 This will destroy an accountability tool that has frequently been used to penetrate labyrinthine ownership structures.
 Ms. Lam said it was necessary to protect against the practice of “doxing” or disclosing the information online.
-But a more likely explanation is to provide cover for China’s elite who want to hide their illicit financial gains under layers of meaningless names and post office boxes.
+But a more likely explanation is to provide cover for China’s elite, who want to hide their illicit financial gains under layers of meaningless names and post office boxes.

 The proposal is a setback for media freedom; journalists often have relied on the registry to investigate business dealings involving China.
 Such neutering of independent journalism is in keeping with China’s broad crackdown on freedoms in Hong Kong, including the imposition of a restrictive national security law and arbitrary prosecution of pro-democracy forces.